- The first 3 years of life shape a child’s brain architecture and future learning.

 As explained by Harvard University’s Center of the Developing Child, “Babies naturally reach out for interaction through babbling, facial expressions, and gestures; and adults respond with the same kind of vocalizing and gesturing back at them.
 This back-and-forth process is fundamental to the wiring of the brain, especially in the earliest years”.

 This means that brain architecture depends on the baby’s relationship with caring adults.
 If the adult’s responses are inappropriate or unreliable for the baby, the development of brain architecture can be disrupted.

 But to what extent could your interactions affect your baby’s development?

-According to the researchers, sensitive caregiving is ‘the extent to which a parent responds to a child’s signals appropriately and promptly, is positively involved during interactions with the child, and provides a secure base for the child’s exploration of the environment.’
-In other words, it’s a parent’s ability to read his or her baby’s cues and respond accordingly.
-It’s the capacity to distinguish if a baby is hungry, sick, or needs a diaper change and attend to his or her needs appropriately and in a loving way.
+According to the researchers, sensitive caregiving is “the extent to which a parent responds to a child’s signals appropriately and promptly, is positively involved during interactions with the child, and provides a secure base for the child’s exploration of the environment”.
+In other words, it’s a parent’s ability to read their baby’s cues and respond accordingly.
+It’s the capacity to distinguish if a baby is hungry, sick, or needs a diaper change, and attend to their needs appropriately and in a loving way.